shaileshsharma23/Loan-Prediction/README.md

 # Models we will use:
-Decision Tree
-Random Forest
-XGBoost
-Logistic Regression
+Decision Tree, Random Forest, K-Nearest Neighbor, Logistic Regression, Naive Bayes Classifier

 # Conclusion
 Credit_History is a very important variable because of its high correlation with Loan_Status therefor showind high Dependancy for the latter.
-The Logistic Regression algorithm is the most accurate: approximately 83%.
+The Random Forest algorithm is the most accurate: approximately 80%.